Grahame Wood: Film/Television

-Grahame was trained at Britain's oldest drama school, LAMDA.
-As well as The Patriot and Saving Private Ryan Grahame was in the Emmy Award nominated movie, 4 Minutes, Grahame portrayed celebrated runner, Sir Christopher Chataway.
-He played the role of ‘Gordon’ on the ABC Family series, Falcon Beach, and has guest-starred on numerous television series.
-Grahame has spent the past two decades working in the film and television industries of the U.S., Canada and UK – playing both Americans and Brits – as well as writing and producing....
+Wood was trained at Britain's oldest drama school, LAMDA.
+In addition to The Patriot and Saving Private Ryan, Wood appeared in the Emmy Award-nominated movie, 4 Minutes, where he portrayed celebrated runner Sir Christopher Chataway.
+He played the role of Gordon on the ABC Family series, Falcon Beach, and has guest-starred on numerous television series.
+Wood has spent the past two decades working in the film and television industries of the U.S., Canada and UK – playing both Americans and Brits – as well as writing and producing.

-Grahame was executive producer of the rock doc, Saturday Night at Morley Gibson's.
+Wood was executive producer of the rock doc, Saturday Night at Morley Gibson's.
 He produced and wrote The Angel Chronicles, in development with Insight Productions and CTV from 2008 to 2011.
 He is currently in development on the cop drama, Moon Rising, with Devilishly Good Productions in L.A.

 Novels

-Grahame's DARKLY STEWART novel series of dark thrillers about RCMP Constable, Darkly Stewart, is currently out to production companies for television adaptation consideration.
-Negotiation on a print publisher for the novels is currently underway.
+Wood has written a series of thriller novels about an RCMP constable, Darkly Stewart.
+Negotiations for printing and television adaptations are currently underway.